 Once the Council has approved a project at a public meeting, OPC staff will prepare documents setting forth the terms and conditions of the award.
 The awardee must sign the required documentation and comply with its conditions to receive funds.
-It can take an average of four to six months from full proposal submittal to Council approval, and then an additional two months for execution of the award agreement.
+It may take an average of four to six months from when the full proposal is submitted to when the Council approves the project, and then additional time for execution of the award agreement.